nreddy83/ghosted/README.md

 You might also need to install additional packages in order for the react modules to run successfully, so please keep this in mind!

-The structure of the project on my device is as follows:

-texas-ghost-towns ├── src │ ├── components │ │ └── TexasMap.js │ ├── App.css │ ├── App.js │ ├── index.css │ └── index.js ├── public │ ├── images │ │ └── all images used for image generation │ ├── ghost_towns.csv │ ├── nearbycitiespopulationgrowth.csv │ ├── logo.jpeg │ └── index.html ├── package-lock.json └── package.json

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).